hbctraining/Pseudobulk-for-scRNAseq/lessons/03_pseudobulk_DESeq2.md

 Adipo_Sample-15_cold7 Adipo_Sample-15_cold7    Adipo Sample-15     cold7      15
 ```

-The output of this aggregation is a sparse matrix, and when we take a quick look, we can see that it is a gene by cell type-sample matrix.
+The output of this aggregation is a sparse matrix, and when we take a quick look, we can see that it is a gene by celltype-sample matrix.

 ```r
 bulk[["RNA"]]$counts[1:5, 1:5]